Refsnyder, Twins 8 extra-base hits, hand O’s 8th loss in row

 Mitch Garver and Alex Kirilloff each doubled twice as the Twins cranked out eight extra-base hits to win their third in a row.

+“It’s certainly nice for it to start to come together a little bit,” Kirilloff said.

 José Berríos (5-2) allowed one earned run on seven hits, striking out seven in 5 2/3 innings.
-Taylor Rogers got four outs for his third save.
+Taylor Rogers came on to retire Cedric Mullins with two on and two out in the eighth, then got through the ninth for his third save.

+“I’m pretty proud of this one,” Rogers said.
+“I did my best to just keep in the process.
+Get that left-hander out in the eighth and then worry about the ninth after that.”

-Cedric Mullins and Maikel Franco each had two hits and DJ Stewart homered for the second night in a row for the Orioles.
+Mullins and Maikel Franco each had two hits and DJ Stewart homered for the second night in a row for the Orioles.

 Dean Kremer (0-5) gave up five runs on six hits with three walks over four innings.
 He also threw a pair of wild pitches that scored runs.